 Pathogen Distribution/ endemic areas/high-risk groups Screening recommendations Utilisation Human immuno- deficiency virus (HIV) Worldwide, with highest prevalence in sub-Saharan Africa, Russia, Ukraine, Estonia, Thailand, Papua- New Guinea, Belize, Surinam, Guyana and some Caribbean regions.
 All donors should be screened for HIV using an HIV Ag/Ab combination assay, with results required prior to transplantation proceeding; HIV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible.
 Use of organ from an HIV +ve donor is generally contraindicated except in exceptional circumstances.
 Human T-lymphotrophic virus-1 (HTLV-1) Regions of high endemicity in sub-populations of Japan, sub-Saharan Africa, the Caribbean, South America, the Middle East, and Aboriginal people of central Australia.
 HTLV-1/2 screening using serology is recommended for all organ donors, with prospective results preferable where possible.
-Organs should not be utilized from donors testing positive for HTLV-1/2 other than in exceptional circumstances after discussion with an infectious diseases physician.
+Organs should not be utilized from donors confirmed to have HTLV- 1/2.
+Screening tests can produce false positive results and if timely confirmatory testing is not possible, it is recommended that an infectious diseases physician or microbiologist advise on whether the results predict genuine HTLV infection, which is influenced by the strength of the test (e.g. signal to cut-off ratio) and the pre- test probability of infection.
 If a donor is retrospectively confirmed to be infected with HTLV-1 and organs are transplanted, monitoring of recipients for infection/disease is recommended.
-Influenza Worldwide; influenza season in ANZ from June to August, affecting 5-10% of the population If influenza-like illness in the donor is suspected, influenza-specific NAT should be performed (although prospective results are not essential).
+Influenza Worldwide; influenza season in ANZ from June to August, affecting 5-10% of the population If influenza-like illness in the donor is suspected, influenza- specific NAT should be performed (although prospective results are not essential).
 The presence of influenza is not a contraindication to the transplantation of non-lung organs.
 Utilisation of lungs should be considered on a case-by-case basis.
 Post-transplant influenza treatment for 5-10 days is suggested for all recipients of organs from a donor infected with influenza.
 West Nile virus Variable; seasonal epidemics during late summer in Africa, parts of Europe, the Middle East, North America and west Asia.
 Screening of asymptomatic donors is not recommended.
 Targeted testing using serology and NAT is recommended for donors with compatible symptoms and recent history of travel (<4 weeks) to an endemic country or region with an ongoing outbreak.
 If a donor is suspected or known to be infected with WNV, an infectious disease specialist should be consulted for advice on testing requirements and whether it is safe to proceed with donation.
 Zika virus Widespread; outbreaks possible wherever there are mosquito vectors, a suitable climate, and intense movement of people.
-Screening of asymptomatic donors for Zika virus is not recommended.
-Zika serology should only be used as a diagnostic test in donors with compatible symptoms and epidemiological risk factors (i.e. history of travel to an endemic area <4 weeks previous).
 In the event that a donor tests positive for Zika virus infection, seek advice from an infectious diseases specialist.
-Bacteria and other Multidrug resistant (MDR) bacteria Worldwide; risk factors include prolonged ICU stay, prior hospitalization in a foreign country, vasopressor use, need for cardiopulmonary resuscitation, traumatic injury No requirement for enhanced microbiological screening over an above standard ICU practice Organs from donors with positive cultures for MDR bacteria may be considered for transplantation with close recipient follow-up.
+Bacteria and other - Multidrug resistant (MDR) bacteria Worldwide; risk factors include prolonged ICU stay, prior hospitalization in a foreign country, vasopressor use, need for cardiopulmonary resuscitation, traumatic injury No requirement for enhanced microbiological screening over an above standard ICU practice Organs from donors with positive cultures for MDR bacteria may be considered for transplantation with close recipient follow-up.
 Transplantation should be carefully considered in the event the organ to be transplanted is itself colonized or the donor is bacteraemic.
 Discuss with an infectious disease specialist and, if donation proceeds, provide a full treatment course to the recipient.